jeshernandez/PiTrac/3D Printed Parts/Enclosure Version 2/Tower-Single-Pi-V2-Connector-Board-Variant/README.md

 **Assembly Notes:**

 Please note that the default version is setup to accept 4 M2.5 and 4 M3 inner-diameter screw-in (or melt-in) inserts in which to screw the Pi and the V2 Connector Board.
+The specific inserts are M2.5*4*3.5 and M3*4*5 inserts, and the mounting screws are M2.5x6mm and M3x6mm bolts.
-If you want to instead simply use self-threading screws, change the values in the Monitor Chassis Parameters spreadsheet in rows 104 (GsPi5MountingHoleDiameter) and 110 (GSConnectorBoardMountingHoleDiameter).
+If you want to instead simply use self-threading screws, change the values in the Monitor Chassis Parameters spreadsheet in rows 104 (GsPi5MountingHoleDiameter) and 110 (GSConnectorBoardMountingHoleDiameter) as per the comments in those rows.

 See the [main assembly instructions](https://pitraclm.github.io/PiTrac/hardware/assembly-guide.html).
 Ultimately, the four parts will be glued together with something like thick, slower-drying super-glue such as Starbond Gap Filler Thick High Performance Super Glue and then screwed together with